Rome-1/Meghalaya-PES/README.md

 First, create the directories and download the appropriate data.
 See [https://github.com/PatBall1/DeepForestcast/tree/master](https://github.com/PatBall1/DeepForestcast/tree/master) for details.
 Also see the `Makefile` in the root, `src/bash_scripts/run_data_load.sh`, and `src/main_data_load.py`.

+Then, update the `.env` file.
+See `src/.env.example`.
+Depending on your use-case, not all are required.

 Next, build a config in `src/configs.py`, then call `python3 src/models.py`.
 It can take the parameters below.
 If preferred, use the bash scripts `src/bash_scripts/`.

 `--debug`: